elipopovadev/High-Quality-Code/README.md

      - Caretaker: It is responsible for keeping the mementos.
 Like maintaining save points and never operates on or examine the contents of a memento;

     i) State
-     - is a design pattern that allows an object to completely change its behavior depending upon its current internal state;
+     - allows an object to completely change its behavior depending upon its current internal state;
      - ATM machine behavior is the best example of the State Design Pattern;